isomerpages/mlaw-corp/news/speeches/_posts/2021-07-17-Remarks-by-Second-Minister-Edwin-Tong-at-India-Singapore-Mediation-Summit.md

 {:start="14"}
 14. It’s especially imperative during this period, when:

-    a. more disputes may arise due to disruptions in supply chains and of course various other unanticipated restrictions; and
+    a.
+More disputes may arise due to disruptions in supply chains and of course various other unanticipated restrictions; and

-    b.	businesses may be on tighter budgets.
+    b.
+Businesses may be on tighter budgets.

 {:start="15"}
 15. The pandemic will pass someday, and they would want these business relations they have maintained, built up over the years, to remain harmonious.